dankelley/imagedata/README.md

 The main function is imagedata(), and its documentation should be enough to get people started.

-Installing imagedata is a two-step process
+Installing the latest (development) version requires just two lines in an R
+console:

     library(devtools)
-    install_github('oce', 'dankelley', 'develop')
+    install_github('imagedata', 'dankelley', 'develop')

-after which using it is a single function call e.g.
+After installation, imagedata is used as e.g.

     library(imagedata)
     xy <- imagedata("test.png", c(2, 10), c(4, 10))